harding/old-docs-history-bitcoin.org/en/developer-guide.md

 base this on a delta from the time you got the exchange rate.
 {% endautocrossref %}

 {% highlight python %}
-details.expires = int(time()) + 60 * 10  ## 10 minutes from now
-{% endhighlight %}

-{% autocrossref %}
-<br />*Required:* We've now set everything we need to create the
-PaymentDetails, so we'll use the SerializeToString function from the protocol buffer code to store the PaymetDetails in the appropriate field of the PaymentRequest.
-{% endautocrossref %}

-{% highlight python %}
 request.serialized_payment_details = details.SerializeToString()
 {% endhighlight %}

 {% autocrossref %}
-<br />*Required for signed PaymentRequests:* Serialize the certificate chain
-[PKI data][pp PKI data]{:#term-pp-pki-data}{:.term} and store it in the PaymentRequest
+`serialized_payment_details`: (required) we've now set everything we need to create the PaymentDetails, so we'll use the SerializeToString function from the protocol buffer code to store the PaymentDetails in the appropriate field of the PaymentRequest.
 {% endautocrossref %}

 {% highlight python %}
 request.pki_data = x509.SerializeToString()
 {% endhighlight %}

 {% autocrossref %}
-<br />*Required for signed PaymentRequests:* We've filled out everything in the
-PaymentRequest except the signature, but before we sign it, we have to initialize the signature field by setting it to a zero-byte placeholder.
+`pki_data` (required for signed PaymentRequests) serialize the certificate chain [PKI data][pp PKI data]{:#term-pp-pki-data}{:.term} and store it in the PaymentRequest
 {% endautocrossref %}

 {% highlight python %}
 request.signature = ""
 {% endhighlight %}

 {% autocrossref %}
-<br />*Required for signed PaymentRequests:* Now we make the [signature][ssl
-signature]{:#term-ssl-signature}{:.term} by signing the completed and serialized PaymentRequest.
-We'll use the private key we stored in memory in the configuration section and the same hashing formula we specified in `pki_type` (sha256 in this case)
+We've filled out everything in the PaymentRequest except the signature, but before we sign it, we have to initialize the signature field by setting it to a zero-byte placeholder.
 {% endautocrossref %}

 {% highlight python %}
 request.signature = sign(private_key, request.SerializeToString(), "sha256")
 {% endhighlight %}

+{% autocrossref %}
+`signature`:<!--noref--> (required for signed PaymentRequests) now we make the [signature][ssl signature]{:#term-ssl-signature}{:.term} by signing the completed and serialized PaymentRequest.
+We'll use the private key we stored in memory in the configuration section and the same hashing formula we specified in `pki_type` (sha256 in this case)
+{% endautocrossref %}